What is Analytics?

 A good marketing analytics partner will not only turn data points into insights; they will also make recommendations about how to optimize your future marketing efforts to be even more successful.
 These recommendations should be actionable, measurable, and specific in nature.
 After all, what good is data or website analytics if it doesn’t allow you to take action to grow and improve your business?

-Marketing analytics is important and should be part of your marketing efforts because it allows you to effectively track the performance and ROI of your marketing tactics.
+Analytics are important and should be part of your marketing efforts because they allow you to effectively track the performance and ROI of your marketing tactics.
 It reduces the need to rely on gut hunches by bringing visibility to each tactic’s actual achievement.
 It should be noted that an effective marketing analytics program helps you track not only your online marketing efforts, but your offline marketing efforts as well.
 This is because consumers rarely interact with a brand in only one context before making a decision.
 Including calls-to-action and special offers with your offline marketing including trade shows, broadcast media, and direct mail that directs these prospects to your website allows you to measure the effectiveness of these programs.
 This also helps your team understand how the various marketing tactics cohesively work together to generate leads and sales.

 Marketing analytics also helps your business identify opportunities that you may have previously overlooked or discounted.
 Sometimes a particular marketing tactic doesn’t seem to be working very effectively, but insights gleaned from analytics demonstrates that it is actually generating a positive ROI, and that with more budget behind it could help grow your business even more.
 Marketing analytics support and influence your company’s marketing strategy, helping you identify areas that should be amended and optimized to align with your business goals and objectives.